 - Avoid close-ended questions that only allow a “yes” or “no” answer, since they don’t provide enough levels of nuance for folks to choose from.

 - Use a response scale that does not lend itself as easily to acquiescence bias (for example: “Definitely will not, Probably will not, Don’t know, Probably will, Definitely will”)

-- When surveying internationally with templated CES, CSAT, or NPS surveys, check the open-ended feedback against the initial rating to check if cultural norms may be skewing the score.
+- When surveying internationally with templated CES software, CSAT software, or NPS software, check the open-ended feedback against the initial rating to check if cultural norms may be skewing the score.

 5. Question order bias: Striving for consistency